Keeping Score: Ferreira's 4th lifts FC Dallas over Inter Miami, breaks MLS record

 This is what happened:

 In the 15th minute, Inter Miami goalkeeper made back-to-back saves Drake Callender on shots from Jesus Ferreira and Alan Velasco in the box.
-Ferreira got FC Dallas on the board first with a doorstep goal in the 26th minute.
+Ferreira got FC Dallas on the board first, though, with a doorstep goal in the 26th minute.
 The goal was Ferreira's team-high fourth of 2023.

 Jesús Jiménez, who made his first start for FC Dallas at striker, played 58 minutes and was subbed out for Sebastian Lletget.
 Ferreira limped off in the 71st minute and was subbed out for Jáder Obrian.